sreeavinashbesiahgari/bookedby_simple/README.md

 # BookedBy - Appointment Scheduling Platform

-A modern web application for managing appointments and scheduling, built with React and Tailwind CSS.
+A modern proto type web application for managing appointments and scheduling, built with React and Tailwind CSS purely built on Cursor AI with Human code reviews.

 ## Live Demo